wlodarcd-capgemini/awstraining-backend/README.md

 User is **testUser** and password is **welt**.

 # Deploying AWS infrastructure (locally)
+You can also deploy infrastructure locally, without CICD.

 To run Terraform you first need to install it on your local machine.
 You need **terraform_1.4.6** or higher version.